Blog

 By including these features in your audio guide app, you can ensure that visitors have a great experience and learn more about your city or organization.

-St. Louis Public Library app
+The St. Louis Public Library app built with STQRY.

-The St. Louis Public Library is a great example of an audio guide app.
-It offers a self-guided tour that covers the architectural history of the library.
 The app also allows users to explore the library at their own pace and learn more about its collections.
 With five buildings that comprise an entire city block, there’s plenty to explore.

 The app includes audio content for the exterior of the library, the atrium, the first floor, the second floor, the third floor, the fine arts room, the great hall, and the rooms for social sciences, entertainment, literature, and biography.

-Cultural Tourism DC app
+The Cultural Tourism DC app built with STQRY.

 Cultural Tourism DC is a non-profit organization that promotes the culture and history of Washington, DC.
 They offer a variety of programs and events that are designed to educate and entertain visitors.
-One of their most popular offers is their audio guide app.
-The app offers a self-guided tour of some of the most interesting sites in Downtown DC.

 They’ve separated the app into distinct tours: Downtown West, Downtown Center, Downtown East, U Street East Loop, and U Street West Loop.